Medicare Part D covers outpatient prescription drugs.

 Annual Election Period (AEP):

-- During October 15 - December 7 of each year, you can change your Part D Plan.
+- During October 15 - December 7 of each year, you can change your Medicare health or Part D Prescription Drug Plan coverage.

-- The part D plan benefits are effective January 1 of the following year.
+- These changes are effective January 1 of the following year.

-- January 1- February 14, you can make the following changes if you have a Medicare Advantage Prescription Drug (MA-PD) plan:
+- Between January 1- March 31, you can make the following changes if you have a Medicare Advantage Prescription Drug (MA-PD) plan:

 Situations in which you can change your Part D plan outside the standard enrollment periods: